Dual-Stream Diffusion for World-Model Augmented Vision-Language-Action Model: Introduction

 We evaluate the effectiveness and scalability of DUST through extensive evaluations on simulated, real-world, and transfer learning scenarios.
 To analyze DUST’s pretraining performance, we freeze the backbone VLM~\citep{li2025eagle2} and train the diffusion-based action expert~\citep{chi2023diffusion} across all experiments.
-In simulation benchmarks, DUST outperforms baselines such as standard VLAs (\emph{e.g.}, GR00T-N1.5 \citep{gr00tn1_2025}) and implicit world-modeling approaches (\emph{e.g.}, FLARE \citep{zheng2025flarerobotlearningimplicit}) on the RoboCasa and GR-1 benchmarks, achieving success rate gains of 5\% and 6\%, respectively.
-When evaluating on a real Franka Research 3 arm, DUST achieves the highest success rates across diverse pick-and-place tasks, outperforming baselines by over 12\%, and demonstrates robust real-world performance and physically consistent predictions across environments.
-Lastly, we leverage DUST in pretraining with action-free videos (\emph{e.g.}, BridgeV2~\citep{walke2023bridge}), and show that DUST exhibits significant gains when transferred to downstream tasks, such as the RoboCasa benchmark.
-The asynchronous joint diffusion sampling strategy also proves effective at test-time, providing an additional 2–6\% boost over naive sampling approaches.
+In simulation benchmarks, DUST outperforms baselines such as standard VLAs (\emph{e.g.}, GR00T-N1.5 \citep{gr00tn1_2025}) and world-modeling approaches (\emph{e.g.}, FLARE \citep{zheng2025flarerobotlearningimplicit}) on the RoboCasa and GR-1 benchmarks, achieving success rate gains of 5\% and 6\%, respectively.
+The asynchronous joint sampling strategy also proves effective at test-time, providing an additional 2–6\% boost over naive sampling approaches.
+When evaluating on a Franka Research 3 arm, DUST achieves the highest success rates across a diverse suite of tasks, outperforming baselines by more than 10\%, and demonstrates robust real-world performance and physically consistent predictions across environments.
+Lastly, we leverage DUST in pretraining with action-free videos and show that DUST exhibits significant gains when transferred to downstream tasks.
+We also demonstrate its capacity for joint training on diverse robot-human mixtures, providing a unified framework for scaling VLA models with heterogeneous data.